0x10w1eve1/Tools/README.md

 # Tools

 Some of the programs I wrote during engagements.
 I will add new stuff here too.
+_unless the code has a python3 shebang, it was written for python2_

 **Exploits:** *(I did not discover any of these exploits, i wrote them based off the cve writeups/tutorials) *
   * Buffer Overflow helper scripts